 What has been will be again, what has been done will be done again; there is nothing new under the sun.Ecclesiastes 1:9 NIV

-Sometimes we get caught in the trap of thinking (for example) moving cameras or distressed sets are concessions to 2019 culture.
-They aren’t.
+Sometimes we get caught in the trap of thinking (for example) moving cameras or distressed sets are concessions to contemporary culture.
+But they aren’t.
 I would venture to say it’s all been done before in one way or another, even as far back as fifty or more years ago.
 This is why the desire to do something totally new, truly unique can turn into a pitfall, because in reality someone has probably done it before you, or better than you.
 It is therefore important to understand and learn from production people who have gone before us.

 Here is a great old video from 1964 of Big Mama Thornton singing Hound Dog (Big Mama recorded Hound Dog four years before Elvis Presley’s version became an eleven-week pop chart #1 hit).
 Note the set, it easily could be used even today on the Grammy Awards.
-Also note the use of camera motion, foreground/background objects, high key lighting with dramatic contrast, and how the camera team and video director nail (Buddy Guy’s) guitar solo while still keeping Big Mama in the frame.
+Also note the use of camera motion, foreground/background objects, high key lighting with dramatic contrast, and how the camera team and video director nailed Buddy Guy’s guitar solo while still keeping Big Mama in the frame.
 Importantly, note how few cameras are used … yet the capture does not at all feel limited.

 It may bear pointing out that cameras at that time weight many hundreds of pounds.
 Camera motion was not a small deal, but they got it done and it paid off.

 Do you struggle with feeling that you need to do something new, something different?
 Maybe rather than trying to do something new (which is in reality not new), our goal should be to do things more effectively (learning from the successes and failures of others)?